 Once there was a large book of thin, yellow pages.
 Often kept near the home phone, it was the be-all and end-all of directories.
 Old issues were kept for decades, often being used to prop up tables, or elevate monitors.
 Sadly, for those of a certain age, those days are gone and now the mega search engine Google does everything the Yellow Pages did (except prop up monitors).
 We do not ‘look for information online’ these days, we Google it.
 Welcome to our quick shot beginners guide to SEO.

 Despite this we still talk to new clients that are paying for advertising through the Yellow Pages.
 Not just the print version but for an elevated ad on the Yellow Pages website.
 With an estimated cost of anywhere between $400 and $700 AUD per month on a one year contract, thats a significant annual investment for any business.

-Over the last 20 years Google has replaced the Yellow Pages as the go-to resource for local business searches, followed closely in recent years by Facebook recommendations.
-In 2019 Google is Thanos.
-Yellow Pages is Mr Beans teddy.
-Where once people reached for the trusty yellow pages, flipping through the pages until they arbitrarily found a bit of text or logo which appealed to them, they now almost entirely turn to Google for answers (except for the strange minority who use Bing).
+Over the last 20 years Google has replaced the Yellow Pages as the go-to resource for local business searches, followed closely in recent years social recommendations and, even more recently by TikTok.
+We digress.
+Now Google is Thanos.
+Yellow Pages is Mr Bean.
+Where once people reached for the trusty yellow pages, flipping through the pages until they found a bit of text or logo that appealed to them, they now almost entirely turn to Google for answers (except for the strange minority who use Bing).
 The benefit for customer and business are clear.
 Businesses are now ordered on merit rather than alphabetically – although Aardvarks Web Design does have a ring to it.
 Customers can research, read reviews and discover if a company is suitable all before making contact.